 Our ambassadors offer advice, support and comfort.

 We give patients and their loved ones more than just a place to live.
 We offer them emotional support.
 Transplant recipients and other volunteers serve as ambassadors to smooth the transition to a temporary new home and to support residents throughout their away-from-home experience.

 Ambassadors provide tips on how to enjoy neighborhood life, impart first-hand insights into what to expect during the transplant process and offer a shoulder to lean when emotions run high.
 With warm, reliable support from ambassadors and a comfortable, affordable place to live, transplant patients can better focus on healing.
 People emerge healthier and stronger from their transplants because we have provided the stable and healing environment they need to recover.

 We know what you’re going through because we’ve been there, too.

 Founded by transplant recipients, we are a grassroots nonprofit organization that provides the region’s most affordable and home-like residences for people awaiting or recovering from transplants and their loved ones.

 No one understands what it’s like to wait for, undergo and recover from a transplant like someone’s who been there before.
 Because we are governed by people who have shared the experience, transplant patients can trust that we understand their needs.

 Recent Successes and Current Challenges

-In 2006, Transplant House began with just one housing unit and we have grown to over 20 units and counting.
+In 2006, Transplant House began with just one housing unit and we have grown to over 25 apartment homes and counting.
 The demand is extremely high for housing and exponentially growing.
 We currently maintain nearly a 100% occupancy rate at all times and in need of expanding.